#1. Man’s Search For Meaning

 We don’t ask not because we don’t have a reason to ask but we are scared we are going to be rejected.
 Many a dream dies because owners of the dream were too scared to ask for help.

 “However, we let the pendulum of requests swing too far in the direction of not asking for what we want due to fear of rejection.
 We stop making requests to the detriment of our dreams, aspirations, and relationships.
 We start to get overly timid and careful, and we start to tell ourselves stories about how we shouldn’t bother people, how we would get rejected anyway, and how we will someday ask “when the timing is right,” even though the “right timing” never comes.
 We tell ourselves all these lies because of one thing: we want to avoid rejection.”

 “Everyone seems to have a clear idea of how other people should lead their lives, but none about his or her own.”

 We all are created for a purpose and we need to find that purpose and live it.
-A shepherd set out to find his personal legend (purpose) and a long the way found more than he could ever imagined.
+A shepherd set out to find his personal legend (purpose) and along the way found more than he could ever imagine.
 HE found love that nearly got him disillusioned to stop pursuing his personal legend.
 But the Alchemist told him; “If what you found was true love, you can always come back.
 If what you had found was only a moment of light, like the explosion of a star, you would find nothing on your return.”

 The Alchemist is the ultimate guide to the individual who wants to discover his purpose in life but is scared to go through what he has to go through to find it.
 It takes you through the dangers of having to pursue a purpose that brings you ultimate joy and also encourages you not to sit in your comfort zone but stick your neck out and walk.

 “If you concentrate always on the present, you’ll be a happy man.
-You’ll see that there is life in the desert, that there are stars in the heavens…Life will be a party for you, a grand festival, because life is the moment we’re living right now.”
+You’ll see that there is life in the desert, that there are stars in the heavens…Life will be a party for you, a grand festival because life is the moment we’re living right now.”